Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Proposed Methods: ST and SC

 The ST iteration will be terminated when the index set remains the same, i.e., $\mathcal{A}_j=\mathcal{A}_{j+1}$.
 The ST outputs a recovered coefficient vector and the corresponding PDE denoted by ST($w$).
-A complete description of ST is given in Algorithm~\ref{STalgo}, and Figure \ref{fig:TEE/modTEEdemo}~(e) illustrates an example of the ST iteration.
+A complete description of ST is given in Algorithm~\ref{STalgo}.